Reliability Data 5 min read Updated 19 Jan 2026 at 12:57

 Proven Durability Champions: Which Daihatsu Models Age Best?

-These Daihatsu models have proven their durability with 11+ years of real-world MOT data.
-They're compared against the national average for cars of the same age:
+These Daihatsu models show solid long-term reliability based on 11+ years of MOT data.
+Here's how they compare to the national average for cars of the same age:

 Model Year Fuel vs Same-Age Average Tested At Pass Rate